Exolio93/mutli-objective-optimization/README.md

 ## Execution

-3 modes d'exécution :
+3 execution modes:

-- Résolution du problème sur un nouveau graph
+Solving the problem on a new graph
-- Résolution du problème sur un graph existant
+Solving the problem on an existing graph
-- Création d'un nouveau graph
+Creating a new graph

-Indiquer les nombre floattant de la manière suivante : "3.1415"
+Indicate floating-point numbers as follows: "3.1415"

-L'algorithme LP_TREE n'est pour le moment pas fonctionnel.
+The LP_TREE algorithm is currently not functional.